GrantErickson/Gravity/README.md

 3. Allow for various presets: earth/moon, earth/moon/sun, binary stars, cool stable and unstable examples
 4. Allow saving groups of objects for others to view

+## Tooling
+Recently, I have been using NUXT for my little side experiments.
+Why NUXT? it gives an easy way to get started quickly.
+When it comes to doing small bits of code to solve problems that are intriguing to me, I want to get started fast and have a lot of tools at my disposal.
+Here are my criteria

+1. Fast to get started
+2. A language and ecosystem that I know a bit and don't have to struggle too much with syntax and tooling
+3. Lots of community support and good Google-ability
+4. Has a broad set of features
+5. Has a broad set of extensions and community support for what I need to do
+6. Allows for easy public deployment

+NUXT provides many of these features.
+I was able to get started fast.
+The out of the box TypeScript support doesn't quite work right with GitHub Actions and Azure Static Web Site deployments, but it is close.
+Vue and Vuetify have decent documentation; it is easy to find info.
+I was able to use HTML/JS/CSS tools like [three.js] (https://threejs.org/).
+While the Azure connection and automatic GitHub deployment didn't work out of the box, it wasn't hard to add the TS reference to the packages.json file to get it working.
+Also the Volar tooling for VSCode when using Vue is nice.

+In the past I have defaulted to using something like C#, however with the introduction of Core the support for visualizations on the desktop side has been weak at best.
+Plus the external tooling for things like 3d isn't good.
+I guess Unity could have worked, but the learning curve seemed steeper.
+Maybe I'm wrong about that.
+Blazor maybe, but my friends that use it say that it has warts of its own.

 ## Build Setup

 ```bash